bigcommerce/dev-docs/docs/legacy/blueprint-themes/recaptcha-two.md

 ### reCAPTCHA Script to Update

-Next, in each of the three template files, add the following script tage to the top of the page:
+In each of the three template files, add the following script tag to the top of the page.

 <div class="HubBlock-header">
     <div class="HubBlock-header-title flex items-center">